energy-analytics-project/energy-dashboard/docs/howto.md

 #### Environment

-Create a conda environment, it can be named anything, I'll call this `energy-dashboard`.
-We'll create the environment wih jupyter and other goodies already installed...
-Note that if you find during the course of experimentation that you need something else, then you can always `pip install -U {{name of tool here}}` from within the conda environment.
+Create a Conda environment, it can be named anything, I'll call this `energy-dashboard`.
+We'll create the environment with Jupyter and other goodies already installed...
+Note that if you find during the course of experimentation that you need something else, then you can always `pip install -U {{name of tool here}}` from within the Conda environment.

 ```bash
 conda update conda